 Near Two Harbors in Lake County, Minnesota — The American Midwest (Upper Plains)

 Topics and series.
-This historical marker is listed in these topic lists: Charity & Public Work • Parks & Recreational Areas Civilian Conservation Corps (CCC) series list.
-A significant historical year for this entry is 1936.
+This historical marker is listed in these topic lists: Bridges & Viaducts • Environment • Parks & Recreational Areas.
+In addition, it is included in the Minnesota: Geological Society of Minnesota series list.

 Location.
-47° 8.562′ N, 91° 28.135′ W. Marker is near Two Harbors, Minnesota, in Lake County.
-Located in Gooseberry Falls State Park by the lower retaining wall.
 Touch for map.
 Marker is at or near this postal address: 3206 Highway 61 East, Two Harbors MN 55616, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-A Castle in the Park (a few steps from this marker); Geology Complicates Bridge Foundation (within shouting distance of this marker); Having Fun on the North Shore / Cruisin' on the Shore (within shouting distance of this marker); Cooperation Helps Build a Park / We Built this Park. (within shouting distance of this marker); Gooseberry Falls CCC Historic District (within shouting distance of this marker); "C.C.C.
-Worker" (within shouting distance of this marker); Ancient Rivers & Lakes (within shouting distance of this marker); CCC Camp Site (about 300 feet away, measured in a direct line).
+Having Fun on the North Shore / Cruisin' on the Shore (a few steps from this marker); Cooperation Helps Build a Park / We Built this Park. (a few steps from this marker); Ancient Rivers & Lakes (within shouting distance of this marker); Building the Wall (within shouting distance of this marker); Gooseberry Falls CCC Historic District (within shouting distance of this marker); "C.C.C.
+Worker" (within shouting distance of this marker); A Castle in the Park (within shouting distance of this marker); CCC Camp Site (within shouting distance of this marker).
 Touch for a list and map of all markers in Two Harbors.